 Mr. Liu Jiwei has been appointed as our independent non-executive Director since April 2011.
-His primary working experiences includes: teacher of the Academic Affairs Office of the Shenyang Institute of Finance and Economics (now known as Shenyang University) from January 1993 to March 1996, deputy director of Academic Affairs from September 1996 to May 1997, vice dean and dean of Shenyang Polytechnic College of Shenyang University from May 1997 to June 2000.
+His primary working experiences includes: deputy director of the Academic Affairs Office of the Shenyang Institute of Finance and Economics (now known as Shenyang University) from January 1993 to March 1996, deputy director of Academic Affairs from September 1996 to May 1997, vice dean and dean of Shenyang Polytechnic College of Shenyang University from May 1997 to June 2000.
 Mr. Liu obtained professor qualification in June 2006 when he worked in Dongbei University of Finance Economics.
-Mr. Liu was an independent director of Shen Yang Hui Tian Thermal Power Co., Ltd. from July 2008 to December 2012.
-Mr. Liu was also the chief accountant and director of the finance office of Dongbei University of Finance and Economics since October 2011 and an independent director of the Bank of Dalian since May 2013, independent director of Liaoning Huafu Environmental Engineering Co., Ltd. since December 2013, and independent director of Ling Yuan Iron & Steel Co., Ltd. (a company listed on Shanghai Stock Exchange, stock code: 600231) since November 2014, Mr. Liu obtained a bachelor's degree in engineering from Shenyang Institute Mechanical and Electrical Engineering (now known as Shenyang University of Technology) in July 1984, a master's degree in economics and a doctorate degree in management from the Dongbei University of Finance and Economics, Dalian, in November 1988 and January 2014, respectively.
+Mr. Liu was an independent director of Shen Yang Hui Tian Thermal Power Co., Ltd. from July 2008 to September 2012, the chief accountant and director of the finance office of Dongbei University of Finance and Economics from October 2011 to November 2014.
+Mr. Liu was also an independent director of the Bank of Dalian since May 2013, independent director of Liaoning

+Huafu Environmental Engineering Co., Ltd. since December 2013, independent director of Ling Yuan Iron & Steel Co., Ltd. (a company listed on Shanghai Stock Exchange, stock code: 600231) since November 2014, and independent director of Dalian Refrigeration Co., Ltd. (a company listed on Shenzhen Stock Exchange, stock code: 000530) since February 2015.
+Mr. Liu obtained a bachelor's degree in engineering from Shenyang Institute Mechanical and Electrical Engineering (now known as Shenyang University of Technology) in July 1984, a master's degree in economics and a doctorate degree in management from the Dongbei University of Finance and Economics, Dalian, in November 1988 and January 2014, respectively.
 He obtained his qualification as a PRC certified public accountant from the Chinese Institute of Certified Public Accountants in April 1994.